 The Omniversal Order is a religious organization that came to prominence in the 22nd century and on 2381, it became the largest religion on Earth.
 The Omniversal Order is often referred to as just The Order and members are known as Omnites.
 There are two major lifestyle philosophies, which are: planning and being goal-oriented, and being spontaneous and living in the moment.
 The Order teaches both philosophies and assumes that most members will find a balance between the two.

-The Order believes in Absurdism, that there is no inherent meaning of life, other than the survival of the species.
+The Order believes in Absurdism, that there is no inherent meaning to life, other than procreation.
 The Order encourages it’s members to create their own meaning of life, by analyzing their past experiences, finding all the things they love, extracting all the wisdom from their positive and negative experiences, then combining them with the skills they earned, to construct an ambitious destiny.
 Once they have finished their analysis and have constructed their destiny, they then reverse engineer a series of logical steps and bite-size goals to achieve their destiny.
 Once they have a plan and begin pursuing it, they are considered to be “on the path”.
+If you know what you want in life, you are more likely to cease opportunities that present themselves, that will get you one step closer.
 It is believed that by using your negative experiences in the creation of your destiny, you give them value and you can convert the negative effects of those experiences and restore your psyche to emotional purity.
+It’s basically the philosophy of turning negatives into positives.
 Happiness isn’t achieved when reaching the goal, it is found on the path of continuous progress.
 The Order also encourages members to be more spontaneous and outgoing by desensitizing them to social interactions and the fear of social rejection.

 The Order considers Moral Nihilism to be the most objective position on morality but the vast majority support Relativistic Moral Universalism in practice.